 December 30, 2021 at 7PM ET: Beekeeping equipment & tips on purchasing equipment

 January 18, 2021 at 7PM ET: How to buy & install your first bees

 February 8, 2022 at 7PM ET: First Year Hive Management

 March 1, 2022 at 7PM ET: Beekeeping Challenges

-April 12, 2022 at 7PM ET: Question Answer session, to be held in the spring (as new beekeepers are getting started)
+April TBA, 2022 at 7PM ET: Wrap-up and Question Answer session, to be held in the spring (as new beekeepers are getting started)

 Phil served as the Kentucky Dept. of Agriculture’s State Apiarist from 1999 through 2011.
 He is a graduate of Oberlin College in Ohio, and the University of Kentucky.
 He is a past president and past chairman of the Heartland Apicultural Society, past program chairman of Eastern Apicultural Society, and past president of the Apiary Inspectors of America.